ktaylor63/southeast/site/content/gulf-restoration/next-steps/appendices/glossary.md

 **Landscape Conservation Design** involves combining geospatial data with biological information and models to create tools (e.g., maps) that evaluate the potential of every acre of habitat of a landscape to support a species’ population.
 Using these tools, one can determine what the current habitat-acre capability of the landscape is — and what it needs to be – to achieve specific biological objectives or outcomes.

-**Living Shorelines** is a term used to define a number of shoreline protection options that are meant to retain much of the protection of hard structures (e.g., bulkheads, revetment and concrete seawalls) while retaining some of the features of natural shorelines.
+**Living Shorelines** are stabilization projects constructed along estuarine shorelines designed to minimize erosion and maximize habitat for plants and animals by maintaining natural coastal processes through strategic placement of natural components along the shoreline profile from uplands to wetlands.
+Living shorelines represent a greener, more environmentally friendly alternative to traditional shoreline hardening techniques (e.g., bulkheads and seawalls) by using native plants (e.g., marsh grasses, mangroves, seagrasses, and upland, salt-tolerant species), oysters, coir fiber logs, and other natural materials (with limited use of rock only when necessary).
+They can provide a host of ecological benefits by trapping sediment, filtering runoff, providing habitat for aquatic and terrestrial species, buffering storms, improving water quality, allowing for tidal exchange, preserving coastal resiliency, mitigating sea level rise, as well as increasing aesthetic and recreational values.
 Living shorelines allow for natural coastal processes to remain through the strategic placement of plants, stone, sand fill, coir fiber logs, oyster reefs and other structural and organic materials.
 Options also include hybrids of traditional shoreline armoring and softer, more natural stabilization techniques.
 Living shorelines not only can reduce wave energy, but also trap sediment, filter runoff and maintain (or increase) habitat for aquatic and terrestrial species.

 **[Migratory Bird Joint Ventures (JVs)](http://mbjv/org/)** are collaborative, regional partnerships of government agencies, non-profit organizations, corporations, tribes and individuals that conserve habitat for the benefit of priority bird species, other wildlife and people.
 Migratory Bird Joint Ventures bring these diverse partners together to design and implement landscape-scale conservation efforts in support of the North American Waterfowl Management Plan and other bird management plans.